mattermost/docs/source/developer/integration-faq.md

      ```

      The bot should retrieve the session token from the `Token` header and store it in memory for use with future requests.

-   - Note: Each session token has an expiry time, set depending on the server's configuration.
-If the session token your bot is using expires, it will receive a 401 Unauthorized response from requests using that token.
-When your bot receives this response, it should re-apply the login logic (using the above steps) to get another session token.
-Then re-send the request that received the 401 status code.
+   **Note:** Each session token has an expiry time, set depending on the server's configuration.
+If the session token your bot is using expires, it will receive a `401 Unauthorized` response from requests using that token.
+When your bot receives this response, it should reapply the login logic (using the above steps) to get another session token.
+Then resend the request that received the `401` status code.
-4. Include the `Token` as part of the `Authorization` header on API requests from your integration.
+5. Include the `Token` as part of the `Authorization` header on API requests from your integration.
    - To confirm the token works, you can have your bot make a simple `GET` request to `/api/v4/users/me` with the `Authorization: bearer <yourtokenhere>` in the header.
-If it returns a 200 with the bot's user object in the response, the API request was made successfully.
+If it returns a `200` with the bot's user object in the response, the API request was made successfully.
      ```
      GET /api/v4/users/me HTTP/1.1
      Authorization: bearer <yourtokenhere>
      Host: your-mattermost-url.com
      ```

-Note: The Mattermost development team is also working on an [API developer token](https://docs.google.com/document/d/1ey4eNQmwK410pNTvlnmMWTa1fqtj8MV4d9XkCumI384), which allows you to authenticate the bot account via the API token rather than retrieving a session token from a user account.
+**Note:** The Mattermost development team is also working on an [API developer token](https://docs.google.com/document/d/1ey4eNQmwK410pNTvlnmMWTa1fqtj8MV4d9XkCumI384), which allows you to authenticate the bot account via the API token rather than retrieving a session token from a user account.

 ## How should I automate the install and upgrade of Mattermost when included in another application?

 Automating Mattermost installation within another application:

-1. Review the [Mattermost installation guides](https://docs.mattermost.com/guides/administrator.html#installing-mattermost) to understand configuration steps of the production deployment
+1. Review the [Mattermost installation guides](https://docs.mattermost.com/guides/administrator.html#installing-mattermost) to understand configuration steps of the production deployment.
 2. Install Mattermost files to a dedicated `/opt/mattermost` directory by decompressing the `tar.gz` file of the latest release for your target platform (for example `linux-amd64`).
 3. Review [Configuration Settings](http://docs.mattermost.com/administration/config-settings.html) in `config.json` and set your automation to customize your Mattermost deployment based on your requirements.
 4. For directory locations defined in `config.json`, such as the location of the local file storage directory (`./data/`) or logs directory (`./logs`), you can redefine those locations in your `config.json` settings and move the directories.
-   - All other directories should remain as they are in `/mattermost`
+   - All other directories should remain as they are in `/mattermost`.
 5. Test that your Mattermost server is running with your new configuration.
-6. Also, from the commandline run `./bin/mattermost -version` to test that the commandline interface is functioning properly.
+6. Also, from the command line run `./bin/mattermost -version` to test that the command line interface is functioning properly.

 Automating Mattermost upgrade within another application:

 1. Review the [upgrade guide](http://docs.mattermost.com/administration/upgrade.html) for an overview of the upgrade procedure.
 2. Create automation to upgrade to the next Mattermost versions:
-    - backup the `config.json` file to preserve any settings a user may have made.
+    - Back up the `config.json` file to preserve any settings a user may have made.
-    - backup the `./data` directory if local storage is used for files.
+    - Back up the `./data` directory if local storage is used for files.
-    - replace the contents of `/mattermost` directory with the decompressed contents of the latest release.
+    - Replace the contents of `/mattermost` directory with the decompressed contents of the latest release.
-    - restore `config.json` and `./data` to their previous locations (which may have been overwritten).
+    - Restore `config.json` and `./data` to their previous locations (which may have been overwritten).
-    - if you need to overwrite any `config.json` parameters use a [`sed` command](http://stackoverflow.com/questions/20568515/how-to-use-sed-to-replace-a-config-files-variable) or similar tool to update `config.json`
+    - If you need to overwrite any `config.json` parameters use a [`sed` command](http://stackoverflow.com/questions/20568515/how-to-use-sed-to-replace-a-config-files-variable) or similar tool to update `config.json`
-    - starting the Mattermost server to upgrade the database, `config.json` file, and `./data` as necessary.
+    - Starting the Mattermost server to upgrade the database, `config.json` file, and `./data` as necessary.
 3. Optionally the upgrade procedure can be chained so users can upgrade across an arbitrary number of Mattermost versions rather than to just the latest release.